 The Central Subway is the second phase of the Third Street Light Rail line, which opened in 2007.
 The Central Subway will extend this line northward from its current terminus at 4th and King Streets to a surface station south of Bryant Street and go underground at a portal under I-80.
 From there it will continue north to stations at Moscone Center, Union Square – where it will provide passenger connections to the existing Powell Street BART and Muni Station – and at Chinatown, where the line will terminate.
 The Central Subway is expected to carry nearly 73,000 passengers a day, making it the second most utilized rail project in the Federal New Starts Program.
 On March 30, 2010 the Transportation Authority Board adopted a Baseline Budget, Schedule and Funding Plan for the project.
 Revenue service is scheduled for late 2018.

-The total project budget is $1.58 billion, and the SFMTA has identified full funding from a combination of local, state, and federal sources.
+The total project budget is $1.58 billion, and the San Francisco Municipal Transportation Agency (SFMTA) has full funding commitments from a combination of local, state, and federal sources.
 The primary funding source for the Central Subway is the federal New Starts program.
-To date, the project has received $137.9 million in funds programmed by the Transportation Authority and $177.4 million in federal New Starts funds.
+To date, the project has received $124 million in funds programmed by the Transportation Authority and $469.2 million in federal New Starts funds.
 It also received $61.3 million in Prop 1A High Speed Rail connectivity funds.

-On October 11, 2012, the (SFMTA) received the Central Subway project's Full Funding Grant Agreement (FFGA), from the Federal Transit Administration (FTA), the most significant funding-related milestone in the New Starts process The FFGA represents the FTA's official commitment of the $849 million in federal New Starts funds to the project, a major milestone that allowed the project to move forward into the main construction phase.
+On October 11, 2012, the SFMTA received the Central Subway project's Full Funding Grant Agreement (FFGA), from the Federal Transit Administration (FTA), the most significant funding-related milestone in the New Starts process.
+The FFGA represents the FTA's official commitment of the $849 million in federal New Starts funds to the project, a major milestone that allowed the project to move forward into the main construction phase.

 Download the latest Central Subway Fact Sheet.